Perpertual Coupled Simulated Annealing for Continuous Optimization: Conclusion

 We have presented an algorithm based on Coupled Simulated Annealing (CSA) that controls all its setting parameters.
 The Perpetual Orbit Coupled Simulated Annealing (PO-CSA) was designed by applying a novel technique called Perpetual Orbit (PO) to the CSA algorithm.
 Due to the coupling, the CSA is robust against the initialization of the acceptance temperature.
 However, the generation temperature requires tuning to avoid search stagnation.
 The PO technique arises as a solution that control the generation temperature, which no longer decreases monotonically.
 In principle, PO can also be applied to other ensemble- and population-based algorithms that have a dispersion variable.

-We performed four set of experiments to prove the effectiveness of the PO-CSA.
+We performed four sets of experiments to prove the effectiveness of the PO-CSA.
 The experiments were performed using 14 objective functions.
 In the first set of experiments, we compared the quality of solutions found by the PO-CSA to those found by the Cuckoo Search via L\'{e}vi Flight, Differential Evolution, Particle Swarm Optimization and Genetic Algorithm.
-Results show that the PO-CSA is better in 86.90\% of the cases.
+Results show that the PO-CSA found equal or better solutions in 85.71\% of the cases.

-In the last two sets of experiments, we compared the PO-CSA with two different initialization procedures.
+In other two sets of experiments, we compared the PO-CSA to the CSA with two different initialization procedures.
 The first procedure, called R-CSA, has its initial generation temperature initialized as a random number.
 The second one, B-CSA, shows the best solutions through an exhaustive search of the initial generation temperature.
-These two procedures has the same monotonically decreasing temperature schedule.
+These two procedures had the same monotonically decreasing temperature schedule.
 Results from the R-CSA are the first frontiers that the PO-CSA must overcome.
 Those from the B-CSA express excellence in quality of solution.
-The results show that the PO-CSA overcome the R-CSA in $98.51\%$ of the cases and the B-CSA in $87.50\%$.
+The comparison shows show that the PO-CSA overcomes the R-CSA in $98.21\%$ of the cases and the B-CSA in $86.90\%$.

-For the worst case, where the PO-CSA is not better than the B-CSA, the last set of experiments shows that the R-CSA and B-CSA do not improve the quality of the solution when the number of function evaluations increases.
+For the worst case, where the PO-CSA performed less than the B-CSA, the experiments show that the R-CSA and B-CSA do not improve the quality of the solution when the number of function evaluations increases.
 However, the same does not happen with the PO-CSA due to the non-stagnation of the generation temperature introduced by the PO technique.
-In this case, increasing sufficiently the number of function evaluations makes the solutions of the PO-CSA equal or better than those of the B-CSA in $100\%$ of the cases.
+In this case, sufficiently increasing the number of function evaluations makes the solutions of the PO-CSA equal or better than those of the B-CSA in $100\%$ of the cases.

-Lastly, the analysis of the generation temperature control introduced by the novel technique PO shows its superior performance because, besides allowing the independent control of its initial setting parameter, it makes the CSA totally parameter-free and capable of reaching better solutions than the original CSA and the majority of functions and competitor methods tested.
+Lastly, the set of experiments with the analysis of the generation temperature control introduced by the PO technique shows why the PO-CSA presents superior performance.
+By allowing the independent control of its initial setting parameter, the PO technique makes the PO-CSA parameter-free and capable of reaching better solutions than the original CSA in the majority of functions for all competitor methods tested.